pkhuong/set-covering-decomposition/README.md

 Re-executing `kythe/index.sh` a minute later usually fixes it (later invocation will be able to use the cache in `kythe_out`).

-For everything else, there's `kythe/cleanup.sh`, which deletes everything in `kythe_out` and should yield a clean slate.
+For everything else, there's `kythe/cleanup.sh`, which clears out `kythe_out` and should yield a clean slate.